tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 ## Exercising Faith with Humility

+**TODO: how this relates to meekness: Moro.
+7:43-44**

+> 43 And again, behold I say unto you that [someone] cannot have faith and hope, save he shall be meek, and lowly of heart.
+>
+> 44 If so, his faith and hope is vain, for none is acceptable before God, save the meek and lowly in heart;

 **TODO: examples of Nephi, Enos, and Job**

 Faith to embrace uncertainty is what enabled Enos to keep going even when he did